AkshayJ0shi/chicken_diseases/README.md

-# chichen_diseases
+# Chicken Disease Classification
-Takes chichen excrement as input ad predicts if the chicken is
+Takes chichen excrement as input ad predicts if the chicken is sick.